ICAEW.com works better with JavaScript enabled.

 Level 7 Apprenticeship students are first required to complete an on-programme assessment.

-For Level 7 apprentices on the Joint Programme, this comprises of 13 of the 15 ACA exams (not the Business Planning: Taxation or Case Study exams), and one of the three CTA specialist papers.
+For Level 7 apprentices on the Joint Programme, this comprises of 13 of the 15 ACA exams (not the Business Planning: Taxation or Case Study exams), and one of the three CTA specialised papers.

 They must also complete all other standard training requirements involved in the ACA CTA programme.
 For the ACA, this includes complete ICAEW’s online Ethics Learning Programme, professional development ladders and 450 days of practical work experience and in order to qualify as an ICAEW Chartered Accountant.
 For the CTA, students are required to demonstrate three years of relevant work experience.